viamrobotics/docs/docs/use-cases/deploy-ml.md

 The vision service takes the the ML model and applies it to the stream of images from your camera.

 Add the `vision / ML model` service to your machine.
-Then, from the **Select model** dropdown, select the name of the ML model service you configured in the last step (for example, `mlmodel-1`).
+Then, from the **Select model** modal, select the name of the ML model service you configured in the last step (for example, `mlmodel-1`).

 {{% /tablestep %}}
 {{% tablestep link="/services/vision/mlmodel/#test-your-detector-or-classifier" %}}